Davidvg29/CRUD-java-BD/README.md

 # CRUD-java-BD
-basi crud with java plus bd postgresql
+basic crud with java and base data postgresql